SPAM – Part 4

 • If you use Outlook 365, 2016, 2013, 2010, or 2007, images are blocked by default.
 Never ask Outlook to display images from senders you don’t recognise, and you should be safe from most tracking pixels.

 • If you use Outlook.com, images display by default.
-Currently this cannot be disabled.
+Currently, this cannot be disabled.
 If tracking pixels are a big concern for you, consider upgrading to Office 365.

 Hide Your Email Address

-Use ‘burner’ email addresses when you’re required to enter an email address for subscriptions, trials etc..
+Use ‘burner’ email addresses when you’re required to enter an email address for subscriptions, trials, etc..
 Some examples of disposable email address providers:

-• Blur, (free).
+• Blur (free).
 Burner Emails lets you create a custom, unique email address each time you need to provide your email address to a company.
 Each generated email address forwards the message you receive to your personal email account.

-• Spamex, (subscription).
-With Spamex Disposable Email Addresses you can safely provide a working email address to anyone and not have to worry about whether they will send you unwanted email or sell your email address to others.
+• Spamex (subscription).
+With Spamex Disposable Email Addresses, you can safely provide a working email address to anyone and not have to worry about whether they will send you unwanted email or sell your email address to others.

-• Nada (free), provides users with a permanent junk email address and private inbox, so it’s a decent alternative to creating a junk email address.
+• Nada (free) provides users with a permanent junk email address and private inbox, so it’s a decent alternative to creating a junk email address.
 All emails sent to your account are deleted after seven days, and only you have access to your inbox.
 You can also create multiple inboxes on Nada if you need multiple temporary accounts.

 • Guerrilla Mail (free).
-If you need to send email from a temporary email address, use Guerrilla Mail.
+If you need to send an email from a temporary email address, use Guerrilla Mail.
 It allows you to receive emails at a temporary email address—each email is automatically deleted after an hour—and send emails from that address as well.
 However, sent emails aren’t necessarily private; they include your IP address in the subject line to discourage people from using the service to send illegal emails.

 Train Your Junk Mail Filters